Step-by-step guide to setting up your Adobe Illustrator files for spot UV or gold foil printing

 Select the objects you want to be foiled (in our example it’s the logo and the frame), press CTRL/COMMAND + X to cut these objects from the CMYK layer, click on the ‘Gold Foil’ layer and then go EDIT/PASTE IN PLACE.

-Go to WINDOW / SWATCHES in order to activate your ‘Swatches’ palette and make it visible.
+Go to WINDOW / SWATCHES in order to activate your ‘Swatches’ panel and make it visible.
 Create a new swatch:

 Name the swatch ‘Gold’.
 For ‘Color Type’ choose ‘Spot Color’, and for ‘Color Mode’ choose ‘CMYK’.
 Set the CMYK values to 100%K.